Expatria-Technologies/grblhal_2000_PrintNC/README.md

 grblHAL is a no-compromise, high performance, low cost alternative to parallel-port-based motion control for CNC milling, and the GRBLHAL2000 breakout board is a highly integrated, no compromise host platform for this awesome software.
 Utilizing the high-performance PRJC Teensy 4.1 module, this board is designed to be a community driven project for the PrintNC, but useful for driving any type of CNC machine that uses external stepper drivers.

-The GRBLHAL2000 was designed specifically for that machines that we are building in our lab, and it may not have all the features for you.
-The GRBL world is surprisingly vibrant and it is very likely that if we are missing a key feature for your, there are other designs out there that will be just what you are looking for.
-But this board was includes a few features that we couldn't find on other boards, and it reduces the amount of extra wiring in our machines.
+The GRBLHAL2000 was designed specifically for that machines that we are building in our lab, it is not intended to be everything to everyone.
+The GRBL world is surprisingly vibrant and it is very likely that if we are missing a key feature for you, there are other designs out there that will be just what you are looking for.
+But this board does include a few features that we couldn't find on other boards, and it reduces the amount of extra wiring in our setups.
 In the co-operative spirit of the PrintNC community, and Open Source Hardware, the PNC HAL 2000 will be licensed and free to use by all parties, including commercial parties, under the CERN-OHL-P V2 license.
 It is our hope that the community finds the design useful and that it may be carried forward to help advance the PrintNC and broader CNC hobby community.

 The key features of the GRBLHAL2000: